Quasiparticle focusing of bound states in two-dimensional $s$-wave superconductors: Model Hamiltonian

 \section{Model Hamiltonian}

 We describe the two-dimensional superconducting substrate at mean field level by the standard BCS Hamiltonian for $s$-wave superconductors,

 For simplicity we assume that spin-orbit coupling in the substrate is negligible, and therefore that spin is a good quantum number.
 Nevertheless, if that were not the case Eq.~\eqref{eq:ham_free} would be formally equivalent in a pseudo-spin basis.
 Further, we will consider a substrate with time-reversal symmetry (TRS), and assume that the energy dispersion of the normal electrons $\varepsilon_{\bm{k}\sigma}$ is spin-independent and even in $\bm{k}$.
 Finally, let us choose a gauge such that the superconducting parameter is real, and assume it to be $\bm{k}$-independent, $\Delta = \Delta^*$.
 Since the superconducting substrate has TRS, a non-magnetic potential only does not suffice to induce in-gap states.
-We will consider a point-like, isotropic, magnetic impurity at $\bm{r} = \bm{0}$,
+We will consider a point-like, isotropic, magnetic impurity at $\bm{r} = \bm{0}$, described by the Hamiltonian

 where $J$ is the Zeeman splitting between spin-up and spin-down superconducting electrons.
 We note that a complete description of adsorbed atoms and magnetic molecules typically requires adding a non-magnetic scattering potential to the Hamiltonian.
 The strength of this potential affects the energy of the YSR state and yields some degree of asymmetry between the in-gap DOS at positive and negative bias, however, it does not alter the fundamental properties of the spatial distribution of the quasiparticle excitations, and therefore we will omit it to simplify matters.
-Furthermore, we neglect any quantum phenomena associated to the magnetic impurity (e.g. Kondo screening) \cite{zitko:adsorbates}.
+Furthermore, we neglect any quantum phenomena associated to the magnetic impurity (e.g. Kondo screening) \cite{zitko:adsorbates, vonoppem:real_metals} and any spatial renormalization of the superconducting gap around the impurity \cite{flatte:local,meng:sc_gap_renormalization}.
 The Bogoliubov-de Gennes Hamiltonian (BdG) of the system in the Nambu basis $\Psi = (\psi_{\uparrow}, \psi_{\downarrow}, \psi_{\downarrow}^\dagger, -\psi_{\uparrow}^\dagger)^T$ reads

 where $\bm{k}$ and $\bm{r}$ designate the electron's momentum and position, and Pauli matrices $\tau_i$ and $\sigma_i$ act on particle-hole and spin space respectively.

 The in-gap contribution to the LDOS due to the impurity is given by